Lyn16/TRGN510-Fall-2018-Final-Project/README.md

 ## List for all the materials in this respository.
     (1).
-A markdown file  for all the steps and figures of this final project.
+A markdown file  for all the steps and figures of this final project. rmd file:
     (2).
-A R script for the shiny app.
+A R script for the shiny app: r file:
     (3).
-Three python file for the process to make the downloaded data can be used for analysis.
+Three python file for the process to make the downloaded data can be used for analysis. to look up gene name according to gene ID: to make short dash into underscore:
+         to delete the dot:
     (4).
-HTML address for the markdown page:
-    (5).
-HTML address for the shiny app:
+HTML address for the markdown page: check out: http://rpubs.com/Lyn16/TRGN510 (5).
+HTML address for the shiny app: pending to publish.